braincat/api/docs/components.md

 ## HomePageServlet

-This Java Servlet serves requests for the home page.
+This Java Servlet handles requests for the home page.

 ## ApiServlet